-The University has separate hostels for men and women on campus.
+The University has separate hostels for men and women on-campus and off-campus.
 It provides non air- conditioned simply furnished single rooms with common washroom and laundry facilities.
-The rent of a single room for the year 2011-12 is Rs.
-9,500 (subject to change).
-The food at the University cafeteria may cost up to Rs.
-250 per day.
+The rent of a single room for the year 2015-16 is Rs.
+15,700/- (subject to change).
+The food at the University cafeteria may cost up to Rs 400 per day.

 A communal kitchenette is available for students who wish to cook their own food.
 Students will have to bring their own utensils, plates and cutlery.
 Linen is provided once a week.
 Students are required to clean their own rooms and take care of its fixtures and fittings.
 At the time of your departure, breakage or loss in the room will have to be made good by the student.

-All students are required to abide by the rules and regulations of the hostels, which are made available on arrival.
+All students are required to abide by the rules and regulations of the hostels, which are made available upon arrival.
 Since the rooms are limited in number it is not always possible to get accommodation in the hostel.
-It is therefore required that requests for accommodation accompany applications.

 There is a branch of Soneri Bank on the University Campus.
 Students can open accounts in local currency.
 The banking hours are from 9:00 am to 5:00 pm, Monday - Friday.
 We advise students not to keep large sum of money with them.